HaochenZ11/CMU-VLA-Challenge/docker/README.md

 cd CMU-VLA-Challenge/docker/
 ```

-For computers **without a Nvidia GPU**, compose the Docker image and start the container:
+For computers **without a Nvidia GPU**, compose the Docker image and start the containers:
 ```
 docker compose -f compose.yml up --build -d
 ```